Write a little about yourself. Just a paragraph will do.

 Global warming, lunch, or your next vacation… it’s all fair game.

-Lately?
 Hydroponics.
-I've always found the concept intriguing, but
+I've always been fascinated by the concept, but lately

 Has there ever been an all-poultry restaurant?
 There should be.